-Add water up to the bottom of the bulbs as if they’re sitting on the water; and maintain that level throughout.
+Add water up to the bottom of the bulbs as if they’re sitting on the water, and maintain that level throughout.
 Too much water will cause the bulbs to rot.
-They prefer to be cool, say 65 degrees, and don’t need sunlight until they begin to develop roots.
+They prefer to be cool, say 65 degrees, and don’t need sunlight until they develop roots.
 Once they do, move them to a sunny but cool window.
 Too much warmth will cause them to grow leggy and flop over.
 Once in flower, move them out of direct sunlight so the blooms will last longer.

 It turns out paperwhites enjoy a cocktail party.
 No kidding!
 A continuous drink of alcohol keeps them from toppling over, which is the opposite effect it has on me.